 After spending days and months to build wonderful functionalities on Magento website, It is very important for Magento developers to make sure that the web shop launch process goes smooth.
 You may be in impression that you have covered everything required for a great launch but in the back of your mind, there might be things that you miss out

-Here We’ve got you a great pre-launch checklist compiled by our experienced Magento ecommerce Developers.
+Here We’ve got you a great pre-launch checklist compiled by our dedicated magento developer.
 Use it before launching any of your Magento website.

 It’s always good to make your customers feel secure using your website.
 Purchase a Security Certificate from trusted SSL provider and make sure that it is configured properly with your server and Magento store.